 Local cases of COVID-19, the disease caused by the novel coronavirus, are being listed by ZIP code by San Diego County officials.

 NBC 7 Investigates used the data from the county website to create the map below.
-The data will be updated daily as the county reports new cases.
+The data will be updated at the end of every month, providing a snapshot of which areas within the county have been hit hardest by the pandemic.

 Click here for the latest updates on coronavirus cases in San Diego County.

-Staying at home, practicing social distancing and washing your hands are just some practices to maintain, regardless of the number of cases reported in your community.
+Staying at home, practicing social distancing and washing your hands are practices everyone should be maintaining, regardless of the number of cases reported in your community.

-The number of people actually infected with the disease is likely much higher than reported numbers because not everyone needs to be tested, including in some cases, the close contacts of positive patients who are usually presumed to have the disease.
+The number of people actually infected with the disease is likely much higher than reported numbers because not everyone needs to be tested, for example, the close contacts of positive patients who are usually presumed to have the disease.

 Coronavirus in San Diego